CabageMan/DnDHelper/README.md

 # TO DO:

 - Fix Games tests
-- Check on sign up if username is already existed
 - Learn about method implementations in DndHelperUserDetails
 - Add API documentation
+- Throw error codes on errors